EvaMaeRey/ggverbatim/README.md

-The corrr project is designed to make correlation fit the ‘tidy’ paradigmn. the output of correlate is treated like a data frames in the ggplot2 setting due to the dispatch methodes used.
+The corrr project is designed to make correlation fit the ‘tidy’ paradigmn. the output of correlate is treated like a data frames in the ggplot2 setting due to the dispatch methods used.

 ``` r
 library(corrr)